Littlewood-Paley-Stein functionals: an R-boundedness approach

-We do not need \eqref{intro-2} in its generality for the implication $c \Rightarrow b$, see Theorem \ref{prop-LPSR}.
-We do not know whether $b \Rightarrow a$ is true in general but we hope that putting into play the ${\mathcal R}$-boundedness idea will shed some new light on the problem of boundedness of the Riesz transform.\\ Before describing in a more explicit way some other contributions in this paper we recall some known results on $H_\nabla$.
+We do not need the general form of the square function \eqref{intro-2} for the implication $c \Rightarrow b$, see Theorem \ref{prop-LPSR}.
+We do not know whether $b \Rightarrow a$ is true in general but we hope that putting into play the ${\mathcal R}$-boundedness idea will shed some new light on the problem of boundedness of the Riesz transform.

+Before describing in a more explicit way some other contributions in this paper we recall some known results on $H_\nabla$.
 A classical result of E.M.
-Stein \cite{Stein2} (Chapter IV) states that $H_\nabla$ is bounded $L^p(\RR^N)$ for all $p \in (1, \infty)$.
+Stein \cite[Chapter IV]{Stein2} states that $H_\nabla$ is bounded $L^p(\RR^N)$ for all $p \in (1, \infty)$.
 This was extended to the case of sub-Laplacians on Lie groups in \cite{Stein}.
 On Riemannian manifolds, the boundedness on $L^p(M)$ was also considered.
 N. Lohou\'e \cite{Lohoue} proved several results in the setting of Cartan-Hadamard manifolds.
 See also J.C.
 Chen \cite{Ji-Cheng}.
 For $p \in (1,2]$, the method of Stein works in the general setting of any complete Riemannian manifold as pointed out by Th.
 Coulhon, X.T.
 Duong and X.D.
 Li in \cite{CDL-Studia}.
 More precisely, it is proved there that $H_\nabla$ is bounded on $L^p(M)$ for all $p \in (1, 2]$ and if in addition the manifold satisfies the doubling condition \eqref{doubl} and a Gaussian upper bound \eqref{gauss} for the corresponding heat kernel then $H_\nabla$ is of weak type $(1,1)$.
 We also refer to \cite{CDL-Studia} for references to other related works.
 These questions are also studied for elliptic operators in divergence form, we refer to the work of P. Auscher, S. Hofmann and J.M.
 Martell \cite{Auscher-Hofmann} for recent advance and references.
 For a given Schr\"odinger operator $L = \Delta + V$ with a non-negative potential $V \in L^1_{loc}(M)$, the method of Stein can be used to prove that the functional